john-cd/rust_howto/bk/src/categories/internationalization/_index.md

 ## Pluralization

-- Handling plural forms correctly in different languages is a key part of localization.
+Handling plural forms correctly in different languages is a key part of localization.
 Localization systems often provide features for this.

 ## Translation (Not in Rust Directly)

 Translation itself is usually done by human translators or using machine translation services.
-Rust crates help you-use## the translations, but they don't perform the translation.
+Rust crates help you use the translations, but they don't perform the translation.

 </div>